Al-Hamra Mosque: Overview

-The mosque has a similar layout to the nearby Great Mosque of Fes el-Jdid and other large Marinid mosques of the time.
+The mosque has a similar layout to the nearby Great Mosque of Fes el-Jdid and other major Marinid mosques of the time.
 The mosque has a rectangular floor plan with a rectangular courtyard (sahn) in its northern part, which is surrounded by arcaded galleries on three sides and by the main prayer hall to the south.
 The minaret is located at the northwestern corner, overlooking the main street.
 The mosque has three entrances, one to the north on the building's central axis, and two more to the east and west at the courtyard's southern corners.
 The mosque has sloped wooden roofs, covered above by green tiles, typical of Moroccan mosques.

 The courtyard (sahn)

 The courtyard, surrounded by arched galleries, measures 11.3 by 13.7 metres.
 At its center is (or formerly was) a central fountain with a marble basin, while under the gallery on its southwestern corner is a wall fountain decorated with zellij mosaic tilework; both served to help with ablutions.
 A sundial is found on one of the pillars on the northern arcade of the courtyard.